shopware/docs/guides/plugins/plugins/administration/the-shopware-object.md

 Module.register('your-module', {});
 ```

-Learn more about them here: \[PLACEHOLDER-LINK: Creating administration module\]
+Learn more about them here: [Creating administration module](./add-custom-module.md)

 ## A more general overview